Apravinraj/Exercise-09-Shift-registers-using-verilog-/README.md

 Step 6: Run the program and choose RTL viewer to get RTL realization.
 ## PROGRAM

-Program for  Implementation-of Shift-registers-using-verilog- Developed by: pravin raj
+Program for  Implementation-of Shift-registers-using-verilog-Developed by: pravin raj

 RegisterNumber:  22007200